Localization problems of Quillen: Applications

+Here on right side, the duality on the exact categories is given by $M\mapsto {\SE}xt^k\LRf{M, {\CL}}$. } \eT \pf The latter part follows from former, using discussion in section \ref{BISP4Exact}.
+To prove the first part, consider the commutative diagram

+of Homotopy fibration in $\BiSp$.
+The top left map here is the zig-zag map given in (\ref{BiSpectrEquivho}).
+The upper fibration follows from (\ref{BiSpectrEquivho}), and the lower fibration follows from \cite[pp 1807]{S17}.
+The $2^{nd}$ and $3^{rd}$ vertical maps are identity.
+Hence the first vertical map is a homotopy equivalence in $\BiSp$. \pic $\eop$

-\begin{notation} {\rm Let $X$ a quasi projective scheme over a noetherian affine scheme $A$, and $Z\subseteq X$ be a closed subset and $U=X-Z$.
-We assume that $grade(Z)=k$.
-In the context of ${\BG}W$-theory, ${\SL}$ will denote a fixed invertible sheaf.
+The Excision and Mayer-Vietories theorems would be routine consequence, as follows. \bT[Excision] {\rm Let $X$ be a quasi projective scheme over a noetherian affine scheme $\spec{A}$.
+Let $V\subseteq X$ be an open subset, and $Z\subseteq X$ be a closed subset such that $Z\subseteq V$.
+Assume that $Z$ is complete intersection, as in (\ref{CIsetUp}).
+Then the restriction map